National Trails Award to Illinois:

 The Illinois Greenways and Trails Council was established by DNR in 1995 in response to recommendations made by Conservation Congress I and II.
 The council is composed of representatives of statewide greenways and trails constituent and user groups, statewide associations for agencies that provide greenways and trails, organizations with demonstrated expertise in greenway and trail planning, and metro-area greenway and trail coalitions.
 The council serves as Illinois' "State Trails Advisory Board," under the National Recreational Trails Fund Act, which authorizes the Recreational Trails Program (see below).
 The council receives support from the Greenways & Trails Program staff for meeting arrangements.
 Prior to legislation, the council met several times a year on the third Wednesday of the month.
 The meetings are open to the public.
 If you are interested in attending a meeting or learning more, email the greenways and trails staff.

 Recreational Trails Program

 The DNR and the Illinois Department of Transportation (IDOT) co-administer the Recreational Trails Program (RTP).
 The RTP is open to all levels of government and private organizations to receive RTP funds through an annual grant program.
 The RTP requires the funds to be divided among motorized trails (at least 30% of total project funding), non-motorized trails (at least 30% of total project funding), and diversified trails (up to 40% of total project funding).
 Diversified trails are trails that can accommodate both motorized and non-motorized use, or trails that can accommodate more than one type of motorized, or non-motorized, use.
-The Illinois Greenways and Trails Council serves as Illinois State Trails Advisory Board, as required by the Act.
-The Council advises DNR and IDOT regarding Program administration and develops priorities for projects funded under the Program.
+The Illinois Greenways and Trails Council serves as the Illinois State Trails Advisory Board, as required by the Act.
+The Council advises DNR and IDOT regarding program administration and develops priorities for projects funded under the Program.